-- Y will cause a load map to be written to the output file after all linking and loading is complete, N will suppress this.
-Default is N.
+- Y will cause a load map to be written to the output file after all linking and loading is complete.
+No parameter will suppress generation of a load map.
+Default is no load map.

 Terminates loading to the current segment.
 After this command has been executed, there is no current segment.